$699.8M Powerball jackpot won, ticket sold in California

-DES MOINES, Iowa (AP) — After 40 drawings without a big Powerball winner, a single ticket sold in California matched all six numbers drawn Monday and was the lucky winner of the nearly $700 million jackpot prize, officials said.
+DES MOINES — After 40 drawings without a big Powerball winner, a single ticket sold in California matched all six numbers and was the lucky winner of the nearly $700 million jackpot prize, officials said.

 The winning numbers drawn Monday night were 12, 22, 54, 66 and 69.
 The Powerball was 15.

-Thanks to nearly four months of futility and final ticket sales, the Powerball jackpot has climbed to $699.8 million, making it the seventh largest in U.S. lottery history.
-No one has won the game's grand prize since June 5.
+Thanks to nearly four months of futility, the Powerball jackpot climbed to $699.8 million, making it the seventh largest in U.S. lottery history.
+No one had won the game’s grand prize since June 5.

-According to California Lottery's Twitter account, the winner was from Morro Bay.
+According to the California Lottery, the winning ticket was sold at a grocery store in Morro Bay, located along the state’s central coast.
 The winner will be able to choose between the annuity option paid over 29 years or the cash option of $496 million.
 Both prize options are subject to taxes.

+Lottery officials won’t know the identity of the holder of the winning ticket until a claim form is filed, the California Lottery said.

 There were five $1 million-winning tickets sold; two in Massachusetts and one each in Virginia, Florida and Arizona.